yvt/openspades/README.md

 ### p_hurtBlood
 Default: 0

-Turns on or off the blood decals when damaged, which may slightly obstruct vision and be a distraction in the most important time - a gunfight (cooldown of 1.5 seconds) (STUB)
+Turns on or off the blood decals when damaged, which may slightly obstruct vision and be a distraction in the most important time in the game - a gunfight (cooldown of 1.5 seconds) (STUB)

 ### p_viewmodel
 Default: 0